cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 Two-Level Query Architecture
 ----------------------------

-Tigon has a *two-level query architecture*, where the *low* level is used for data reduction and the *high* level performs more complex processing.
+TigonSQL has a *two-level query architecture*, where the *low* level is used for data reduction and the *high* level performs more complex processing.
 This approach is employed to keep up with high streaming rates in a controlled way.